TimothyXu/textmate-source-embed/README.md

 ##Clarification

-This bundle only makes _TextMate_ recognise source codes in your text markups, it will not make such source codes be recognised and rendered correctly by your HTML/Markup parsers.
+This bundle only makes _TextMate_ recognise source code in your text markups, it will not make such source code be recognised and rendered correctly by your HTML/Markup parsers.
 HOWEVER, the brilliant utility [Pandoc](http://johnmacfarlane.net/pandoc/index.html) (and also GitHub's own markup parser) recognises the syntax used by this bundle and will render your code correctly and can output via LaTeX, HTML, EPUB, docx, and so on.
 This is especially convenient when combined with the [Pandoc TextMate Bundle](https://github.com/dsanson/Pandoc.tmbundle).

 ##Licence
 Please see LICENCE.
 Credit is due to [Nick Dunn's excellent post](https://developmentality.wordpress.com/2011/03/23/pandoc-an-essential-tool-for-markdown-users/) which gave me the idea for this bundle.